gscrow/dressipi-com/solutions/universal-network.markdown

   handle: benefits
   is-centered: true
   subsections:
-  - title: Increase sell-through and reduce markdowns
+  - title: Increase in net incremental revenue by a minimum of 8%
     image: "/uploads/icon__shopping-cart.svg"
-  - title: Respond quickly to trends and the changing demands of your customers
+  - title: Increase conversion and frequency of purchase by up to 30%
     image: "/uploads/icon_customer-chat.svg"
-  - title: Make better informed decisions at a SKU and size level
+  - title: Increase AOV by 6%
     image: "/uploads/icon_sku.svg"
+  - title: Reduce returns by 15%
+    image: "/uploads/icon__shopping-cart.svg"
 - title: Case Studies
   handle: cases
   downloads:
   - Accelerating Wallis to be Truly Predictive
   - Personalised Email Success with N Brown
+- title: Be Predictive and Achieve Great Results
+  handle: intro
+  body: |-
+    Get in touch to see how Dressipi's data-driven approach can help increase net incremental revenue per visitor, conversion and frequency of purchase.

+    ### #bepredictive
 layout: product
 ---